 She currently works in the proton beam therapy centre at The Christie and serves as a clinical advisor on several Christie International projects.

-After retiring from the Army, he worked briefly as a commercial manager in a healthcare company before joining the NHS in 2008.
-He first worked as the programme implementation lead for a major reconfiguration of maternity services across Greater Manchester, as well as other major service transformation programmes.
+After retiring from the Army, he worked as a commercial manager in a healthcare company before joining the NHS in 2008.
+He worked as the programme implementation lead for a major reconfiguration of maternity services across Greater Manchester, as well as other major service transformation programmes.

 Sue has over 20 years’ experience managing complex and high-profile projects and international relationships.